swapcoffee/dex/README.md

 -   `tests` - tests for the contracts.
 -   `scripts` - scripts used by the project, mainly the deployment scripts.

+Detailed documentation with a description of the architecture, illustrations of user flows, TL-B schemes explanations and lots of other useful information is available at the [link](https://docs.swap.coffee/technical-guides/dex).

 ## How to use

 ### Build